eric-yates/National-Parks-SQL-Database/README.md

 # sql-national-parks

 This repository contains the layout of a SQL database to manage which national parks, national forests, etc. have been visited.
 It may be integrated with a GIS system to create a map of parks.
-Use the x/y coordinate columns to set the location, and use the the vistited column to set the color of the pin (ie. red if visited=1 - have visited, blue if visited=0 - have not visited).
+Use the x/y coordinate columns to set the location, and use the the visited column to set the color of the pin (ie. red if visited=1 - have visited, blue if visited=0 - have not visited).

 Files: